 - Docks – The historic dockland is home to many events and festivals and waterside dining.

 - Restaurants – Eating out in the city, including places to suit all budgets and tastes.

 - Cathedral – The centrepiece that is visible from most areas of the city.
 It is well worth a visit to admire its architecture and learn some local history.

 - What’s On?
 A guide to all the major events happening in the city and local area.

 There are a variety of places to eat out in Gloucester from nice exclusive or chain restaurants.
 There are many options to eat in the historic docks and Quays area and in the city centre.

 One of my favourites in the city is Greek on The Docks, which is a waterside eatery with some great food and views.
-For something different and also healthy, Guru Coffee House is a great place for lunch in a very comfortable setting.
+For something different and also healthy, there are some great places for lunch.

 Also, there are many apartments and cottages that you can book for a say in the city.
 These come in a variety of price points to suit most budgets.